YWCA Southeastern MA to expand policy advocacy work with new position funded by Women’s Fund

 “A foundation for equity in this region is to have more women, especially women of color and those who have faced economic challenges, in decision-making and leadership roles.
 We also want to strengthen the broader women’s and economic justice movements in our region.
 With more clout locally and at the state and federal level, laws and policies will better match the realities and needs of women and girls.
 This grant to the YWCA builds on their history of involvement in advocacy work and allows them to stretch out and take on a bigger regional leadership role in this area.”

 The Women’s Fund previously convened a coalition of regional women to work on a shared advocacy agenda, Action for Women of Southeastern MA (AWSM) and there are informal local coalitions of women-focused groups that collaborate on Women’s Advocacy Day and on planning Women’s History Month events.
 In addition, there are some regional advocacy leaders who play a vital role in moving forward policies important to women and girls and economic justice.
 The YWCA will connect these groups and reach out to others for a re-energized coalition of women who will learn more about advocacy and also take action.
-The new YWCA Advocacy Coordinator will serve as a central point of information, connection and action on a range of priorities critical to women and girls in this area.
+The YWCA will serve as a central point of information, connection and action on a range of priorities critical to women and girls in this area.

 The Women’s Fund is a Fund of the Community Foundation of Southeastern MA and its mission is to advance the educational attainment and economic security of women and girls in the region.